 We recently escaped the summer heat to spend a few days near Denver.
-I wanted to get in a little bit of mountain biking, and we just wanted to be able to stroll around as a family without getting flayed and fried under the sun.
+I wanted to go mountain biking, and we all wanted to stroll around as a family without getting flayed and fried under the sun.
 We also didn’t want to drive a lot, and we wanted to visit some friends living in the southwestern part of Denver.

 By the time we weighed our options, we wound up with three nights in Golden, with the last night in Denver.
-Here are a few thoughts to keep in mind if you might wind up in the same place.
+Here are a few thoughts to keep in mind if you travel to the Denver area.

 Cool Hotels – Not Easy to Find Near Golden